himanshu-firke/navarasa-music-analyzer/README.md

 - **Chroma** - Pitch classes
 - **RMS Energy** - Loudness

-### 2. YAMNet + Rule-Based Emotion Prediction
+### 2. Librosa Features + Rule-Based Emotion Prediction
-The system currently uses a hybrid approach:
+The system currently uses an interpretable pipeline:
-- A pre-trained **YAMNet** model is loaded for general audio understanding
+- Librosa extracts tempo, energy, brightness, MFCCs, ZCR, chroma, and RMS features
-- Traditional features (tempo, energy, brightness, ZCR, etc.) are fed into an **enhanced rule-based classifier**
+- An enhanced rule-based classifier evaluates weighted heuristics for each feature range
-- The rule-based logic assigns scores to each of the 9 Navarasa emotions based on these features
+- Scores are assigned to all 9 Navarasa emotions and normalized into a probability distribution
 - The highest-scoring emotion becomes the **primary emotion**, with a confidence score derived from relative scores

 > 🔬 **Optional (Future) CNN**: A custom CNN model can be trained using `ml-service/train_model.py` and loaded from `models/navarasa_cnn.h5`.
 When this trained model is present, it automatically becomes the highest-priority predictor, replacing the rule-based path.